United Kingdom

 The country of origin of the brand under which the product is presented on the market.

-There are many stereotypes associated with the “nationality” of a particular product, but they are practically unfounded.
-First, as the country of origin indicate the "homeland" of the manufacturing company or the country of location of its headquarters; the actual place of production may be located in another country (this is often resorted to nowadays to reduce the cost of the process).
-Secondly, the actual quality of the goods nowadays depends solely on how carefully this quality is controlled by the manufacturer, and is not related to geographical factors.
+There are many stereotypes associated with the “nationality” of a particular product.
+Firstly, as the country of origin indicates the "homeland" of the manufacturing company or the country of location of its headquarters; the actual place of production may be located in another country (this is often resorted to nowadays to reduce the cost of the manufacturing).
+Secondly, the actual quality of the goods nowadays depends solely on how carefully this quality is controlled by the manufacturer and is not related to geographical factors.
 Therefore, it makes sense to pay attention to the country of origin of the brand only if you fundamentally want or do not want to support a company from a certain state.
-And to assess the quality, you should focus primarily on the reputation of a particular brand.
+To assess the quality, you should focus primarily on the reputation of a particular brand.

 Dimensions

-The dimensions of the equipment in the assembled and ready to work state.
-It is important to note that in fact more space is needed for comfortable and proper operation of the simulator.
-This is due to the need to have space for the person himself, the removal of arms and legs when performing exercises and using additional equipment.
-If we are talking about a gym, then people working nearby or placed equipment, etc., can become a hindrance.
+The dimensions of the equipment in the assembled and ready-to-work state.
+It is important to note that more space is needed for the comfortable and proper operation of the machine.
+This is due to the need to have space for the athlete, and the arm and leg extensions when performing exercises and using additional equipment.
+If we are talking about a gym, then people working nearby or other equipment, etc., can become a hindrance.
 Therefore, it is recommended when choosing to calculate that in addition to the dimensions of the simulator, you may need an additional metre of free space on each side.

 Inter Atletika Stimul often compared